DaveBenham/VenomPremium/README.md

 With these three basic building blocks, plus a bunch of modulation possibilities, Sofia's Daughter can produce an astonishing range of sounds.
 Of course the output works well with VCAs and Filters, but rich resonant sounds can be produced without a filter.
 And the Ripple decay envelopes coupled with available one shot modes allow for the creation of percussive and bell-like voices without the need of external VCAs or envelope generators.

 All inputs can be driven at audio rates.
-Oversampling is available to mitigate aliasing that might otherwise be present at the outputs.
+Oversampling is available to mitigate digital aliasing that might otherwise be present at the outputs.

 Because all inputs and outputs are polyphonic, a single instance of Sofia's Daughter can create up to 16 independent voices.
 The total number of output channels at each port is the maximum number of channels found across all inputs.
 If an input is monophonic, than the single channel is replicated to match the output channel count.
 If a polyphonic input has fewer channels than the outputs, then missing channels are treated as constant 0V.